Hemant0621/Inbotiq/README.md

 A full-stack web application with role-based authentication (User/Admin) built with Next.js, Express, and MongoDB.

+# AI used :
+- Cursor
+- chatgpt

 ## Features

 - ✅ Role-based signup and login (User/Admin)